For the average lifter, a workout split that involves lifting weights 6 days a week will be too much.

 However, let’s assume that after reading everything I’ve just written, you’ve decided to give a 6-day routine a try.

 What’s the best way to put that routine together?
 What days of the week should you train?
 Where do you put your rest days?
+How many compound and isolation exercises should you be doing?
 And what muscle groups should be worked together on a 6-day split?

 What’s the Best 6-Day Workout Split?

-One of the best ways to set up a 6-day split is to use a push/pull/legs routine.
+One of the best ways to set up a 6-day split is to use a push/pull/legs routine, also known as PPL.
 This involves hitting each muscle group twice a week.
 It’s an efficient way to train, mainly because muscle groups that work together are trained in the same workout, while the other muscles get a chance to recover and grow.

 - Day 1: Chest, Shoulders, Triceps